 I let go of any preconceptions and let the painting dictate its own course.

 Like bringing up a child, each painting needs to gain experience.

-And like teenagers each one invariably rebels and becomes its own thing.
+And like a teenager it rebels and becomes its own thing.

-Eventually though, they are strong enough to stand on their own two feet.
+Eventually it is strong enough to stand on its own two feet.